 Who is meditation for?

 Meditation is for everyone!
 Meditation is non-denominational, meaning it does not have to be connected to religion or spiritual belief (it is not just for yogis!).
-Children as early as 5 years can start to practice meditation or mindfulness.
-The stillness and peace of meditation is the natural state of who we are as humans.
+Children as early as 5 years old can start to practice meditation or mindfulness.
+The stillness and peace induced by meditation is the natural state of who we are as humans.

 When is the best time to meditate?